insurello/elm-swedish-bank-account-number/README.md

 # elm-swedish-bank-account-number

-This library lets you validate Swedish Bank Account numbers.
+This library lets you validate Swedish bank account numbers.

 Inspired by https://github.com/jop-io/kontonummer.js.
 Big thanks to the creators of that package!